farantariq93/lazyloadImages/README.md

 2. Go to Network tab
 3. Select Img

-Image will only be displayed when just before we are about to enter to the image section.
+Image will only be displayed just before we are about to enter to the image section.